pantheon-systems/ds-toolkit-react/src/components/Toasts/Toasts.docs.md

 The Toasts component creates an area where toast messages are shown.
 A toast is a concise message that is communicated to the user in a consistent position.
 Toast messages should be used to communicate the completion of a task by the user, an error or warning that occurred as a result of an action by the user, or generally any message that would not create negative impact if it is missed by the user.
 Ideally a toast should contain _no_ interactive controls.

+Only one toasts area should exist on a page.

 ## Implementation

 ### Props